Feedpads and stand-off areas

 Using existing facilities

-There are a number of options available if animals need to be taken off paddocks.
-These range from the inexpensive to the expensive.
+There are several options available if animals need to be taken off-paddock, ranging from the inexpensive to the expensive.

 Some of the disadvantages are:

-- The yard may be too small.
-Cows need an area at least 2.5-3 m 2 per cow if standing for extended periods.
+- The yard may be too small — cows need an area at least 2.5 to 3 square metres per cow if standing for extended periods.

-- It must be kept free of stones otherwise lameness can become an issue; and
+- It must be kept free of stones otherwise lameness can become an issue.

-- It is necessary to dispose of extra effluent, generated.
+- You must dispose of extra effluent generated.

-Where ever possible avoid using paddocks adjacent to streams or drains, to reduce the risk of soil and nutrient movement to these waterways.
+Avoid using paddocks adjacent to streams or drains to reduce the risk of soil and nutrient movement to these waterways.

 More permanent (and expensive) facilities include short-term loafing-pads or stand-off areas.